chenqianben/Automatic-MRI-Degeneration-Detection/README.md

 - [__Part2__] __Segmentation__
   - Input: Patchs where the ROIs are located
-  - Output: Salary prediction with convolutional neural networks; explaining network predictions.
+  - Output: The three ROIs
   - Tool: U-net for segmentation

 - [__Part2__] __Registration__